Jack Rudoni: AFC Wimbledon

 After being released by Crystal Palace at the age of 11, Rudoni signed for AFC Wimbledon.

-On 21 March 2019, he signed his first professional contract with the Dons.
+On 21 March 2019, he signed his first professional contract with AFC Wimbledon.
 He scored his first goal for Wimbledon in an EFL Trophy tie against Bristol Rovers on 12 January 2021.

 Huddersfield Town

 On 15 July 2022, Rudoni signed for EFL Championship club Huddersfield Town for an undisclosed fee, signing a four-year contract.
 He made his debut for the club on the opening matchday of the 2022–23 season, replacing Josh Koroma in the 56th minute of a 1–0 loss to Burnley.
 The following week he made his first start for Huddersfield in a 2–1 away defeat at St Andrew's against Birmingham City.

+He scored his first league goal for Huddersfield in a 3-2 away win at Watford on 7 April 2023.

+Coventry City

+On 20 June 2024, Rudoni joined Coventry City F.C. for an undisclosed fee signing a four-year deal.
+On 5 October, Rudoni scored his first goal for Coventry City in a 2-1 home defeat to Sheffield Wednesday.

 Personal life

-Born in England, Rudoni is of Mexican descent.
+Born in England, Rudoni has an American grandfather.